 Trains in France are a great way to get from point to point, especially if you do not like driving in a foreign country.
 The French train network is extensive and serves over 3,000 stations across the country.
 This means you can get just about anywhere in the country by train.
-Your arrival to or from France can be via train as a result of links to England, Belgium, Spain, Italy and Germany.
+Your arrival to or from France can be via train as a result of links to England, Belgium, Spain, Italy, and Germany.

-SNCF, the national rail company, operates three types of services, specifically the TGV, Intercités and TER.
+SNCF, the national rail company, operates three types of services, specifically the TGV, Intercités, and TER.
 Details on each type are included below:

 Book tickets well in advance in the busy summer months so that you are able to secure tickets for the days and times you need to travel.
-Early booking also ensures you have access to cheaper fares, especially important if you are travelling on a budget.
+Early booking also ensures you have access to cheaper fares, especially important if you are traveling on a budget.
 Tickets for the TGV and Intercités can only be booked 90 days in advance.
 Tickets can be purchased online and be printed at home or mailed to your address.
 E-tickets on a mobile app are available through SNCF and may be available through other vendors.

 Travel by train makes moving around the country easy, especially if you do not want to drive.
 There are none of the hassles of air travel and stations are located in central locations.
 There are different rules for luggage and bikes depending on the type of train you travel on.

 You can also travel to other countries by train, which means your arrival in France or departure from it can also be by train.
 Destinations currently include London, Brussels, Barcelona, Amsterdam, and Cologne.

 Fluent French is not necessary to travel on trains in France, although knowing some of the French words you will see at a train station is helpful.
 Both English and French signage will be available in some, but not all, stations but indicator boards and announcements are usually in French.
 Vending machines have English as an option but our experience is that it reverts to French for some components of the process.

 Train – is train in English although pronounced differently